Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Background estimation and validation

 The MC samples described in Section~\ref{sec:datamc} are used to predict the expected background yield from SM processes.
 To improve the accuracy of the MC prediction in the unique phase-space of this analysis and to constrain the systematic uncertainties discussed in \secref{systematics}, the MC predictions are normalized in control regions (CRs).
 Each CR is dedicated to the measurement of an important SM process and they are discussed in \secref{background:MC}.
 A dedicated data-driven estimation is used for the \fake-lepton background and is discussed in \secref{background:Fake}.
 A fit based on a profile likelihood test statistic~\cite{Cowan:2010js} is performed on all CRs and SRs simultaneously using the HistFitter package~\cite{Baak:2014wma} to estimate the final post-fit background prediction and uncertainty.

 The CRs are developed to be kinematically similar to the SRs but with a small number of selections inverted, reducing any possible signal contamination and ensuring orthogonality between regions.
 Validation regions (VRs) between the CRs and SRs are developed to ensure the validity of the extrapolation of the yield normalization across the inverted selections and into the SRs.
 The regions are developed so that any possible signal contamination from \chono with democratic branching fractions to bosons and leptons is typically less than 1\% in each CR and less than 5\% in each VR.
-Any contamination from the signal model in the CRs is accounted for in the fit.
+This ensures an accurate estimation of the SM backgrounds and an unbiased validation.
+Any contamination from the signal model in the CRs is accounted for in the fit for completeness.
 All regions are required to have at least three leptons and one SFOS pair with \mll within 10~\GeV of the $Z$ boson mass.
-The CRs and VRs are inclusive in \mZl as this variable is seen to be well-modeled by the MC simulation.
+The CRs and VRs are inclusive in \mZl as this variable is seen to be well modeled by the MC simulation.
 A requirement of $\mZl > 90~\GeV$ is made in all regions, corresponding to the lowest \mZl probed by the SRs.
 The selections for the various regions are discussed below and summarized in Table~\ref{tab:regionDefs}.